 I see Scotland at the forefront of the nature and well-being movement and I believe that my research in Scotland has come a long way in understanding the human motivation to engage in these landscapes and the phenomenological experience of doing so.
 Around the world researchers are tackling these themes.
 The Scottish rural landscape and those who engage with these spaces for the sake of positive transformation, as a case study, is a significant one.

 I am interested in this personal transformation, the self, group dynamics, the non-human as social, liminality, anthropocentrism and ecocentrism (and the complexities of these terms), belonging and mental well-being – all in relation to the rural landscape in Scotland.

-For my PhD research findings, have a look at ‘Research.’
-Here you will also find details of all of my research outputs since 2014.
-For all current, upcoming and continuing research and collaborative projects see ‘New Research and Collaborations.’
+For my research, have a look at ‘Research.’
+For all current, upcoming and continuing research and collaborative projects as well as all research outputs see ‘New Research and Collaborations.’
 If you want to know more about me check out ‘About Me’ and if you would like to get in touch, please just drop me a line at my email address that you can find under ‘Contact Me.’

 I intend this site to be simple to navigate and to share all of my work, projects, seminars, workshops and papers with anyone interested.
 I am always open to new ideas, new projects, new learning and collaboration so please do get in touch!